sssSSLp/PD_2021/README.md

 ## Data
-The csv files in this repository contain the original data used in the TITLE OF ARTICLE (URL).
+The csv files in this repository contain the original data used in the article titled "Non-invasive diagnostic tool for Parkinson’s disease by sebum RNA profile with machine learning (https://www.nature.com/articles/s41598-021-98423-9)".
 The description of each file is as follows:
 - *`File name`: Description*
 - `background_all.csv`: Characteristics of all participants.
 - `background_first.csv`: Characteristics of participants in the first cohort.